CodeCampusCo/ai-testing/docs/PROJECT_REVIEW.md

 2.  **Increase Unit Test Coverage**
     - **Finding:** The project lacks unit tests for the core logic within the AI agents and services.
-    - **Analysis:** There are no tests to validate the prompt construction in `LangChainAIService` or the data normalization in `ScenarioGeneratorAgent`.
+    - **Analysis:** There are no tests to validate the prompt construction in `LangChainAIService`.
 This makes the system fragile.
     - **Recommendation:** Add unit tests for all agents, focusing on their `process` methods.
 Mock the AI and MCP client dependencies to test the agent's logic in isolation.

 3.  **Address Application Performance Issues**